embedded-iota/iota-iot-network-protocol/README.md

 ##### Health Status Request

 A Health Status Request MUST be a regular request which a Gateway sends.
-It MUST be used to get the health of a NodeGroup.
+It MUST be used by a Gatway to get the health of a Node Group.

 ##### Status Refresh Request

 A Status Refresh Request MUST be a regular request which a Gateway sends.
-It MUST be used to get some information about the NodeGroup.
+It MUST be used by a Gatway to get information about the Node Group.